WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 and irregular waves while also taking into account time-domain constraints such as position and PTO force.
 For the model predictive controller implemented in WEC-Sim's controller class, the plant model is a state-space model detailed in CITE.
-The state space model is the converted to a quadratic programming problem to be solved by Quadprog(), MATLAB's quadratic programming function.
+The state space model is the converted to a quadratic programming problem to be solved by quadprog(), MATLAB's quadratic programming function.
 Solving this system leads to a set of PTO forces to optimize the future dynamics for maximum harvested power, the first of which is applied at the current timestep.
-The relevant files for the MPC example in the Controllers folder of WEC-Sim Applications are detailed in the table below (excluding wecSimInputFile.m and userDefinedFunctions.m which are not unique to MPC).
+The relevant files for the MPC example in the Controls folder of WEC-Sim Applications are detailed in the table below (excluding wecSimInputFile.m and userDefinedFunctions.m which are not unique to MPC).